camba1/cwit_2020/README.md

 The app has two parts:

 - **MariaDB database**: based on the official MariaDB image.
 The DB is initialized to have a test DB and a Test table with some sample dummy data.
-The initialization is used with the script in the myMariaInit directory.
-This is run only once and only if the data volume (./mySqlDB) is empty
+The initialization is used with the script in the ./MariaDB/init directory.
+This is run only once and only if the data volume (./MariaDB/Data) is empty

 - **Nodejs**: app which is built from the ```Dockerfile``` in the nodeApp directory.
 The app has two entry points: